 First of all Thank You! for visiting my QRZ.com Page.....

-Photos below is of my HDX555 Tower with both the Cubex 5 Band / 5 Element HF MK345-PT5 (5 Elements on 10 and 12 Meters, 4 on 15 and17 Meters and finally 3 on 20 Meters), Cubex Killer Bee 6 Element/6 Meter Quad, Phased Cubex Scorpion II 8 Element/2 Meter Quads and finally a Ringo 2 Meter FM Vertical for the local 2 Meter Activity.
+Photos below are of my HDX555 Tower with both the Cubex 5 Band / 5 Element HF MK345-PT5 (5 Elements on 10 and 12 Meters, 4 on 15 and17 Meters and finally 3 on 20 Meters), Cubex Killer Bee 6 Element/6 Meter Quad, Phased Cubex Scorpion II 8 Element/2 Meter Quads and finally a Ringo 2 Meter FM Vertical for the local 2 Meter Activity.
 The bottom photo is the Radio Operator (me) not trying to commit suicide but taking care of some "Boom Droop" by installing two Turnbuckles.
 The second photo is me (again) changing out my Tailtwister with a G2800 Rotor.
 Also shows the new KF7P Safety Stand Tower Platform (www.KF7P.com).
 Both added at the Dayton Hamfest.
 I can and have worked for hours on the tower/antenna without any stress.
 Just tie in and start servicing the tower/antenna.

 QSL thoughts...............
 First of all QSL's are the mark of a complete contact, a handshake so to speak.
 My beliefs are that any New Country, State and or Received QSL will be 100% sent or responded to.
 I prefer the "Old School" Method and that is a Card via the Mail or Bureau.
 However, keeping up with the Technology I will ALSO process my logs, Monthly, through both LOTW and eQSL and respond in same.
 I have recently activated the Club Log "Look Up" Tool to my page.
 I will upload my Club Log with the .ADI File every week or certainly monthly.
 As a final note, the station is located in Columbia County, Florida.
 If your a County Hunter you may want to "jump" on this as Columbia County is a "Rare One" for HF.